jonochocki/sensor.untappd/README.md

 ![Project Maintenances][maintenance-shield1]

+THIS IS A FORK OF : https://github.com/custom-components/sensor.untappd This fork aims to add Venue Information to the array of populated data.

 Get Untappd last badge, check-in, wishlist and more in Home Assistant use the [list-card](https://github.com/custom-cards/list-card) by [iantrich](https://github.com/iantrich) to display your wishlist in Lovelace.